 C) Sugar is also the food that nourishes yeast organisms.
 The more of it one eats, the more “fuel” that is available for the growth of yeast organisms in the intestines.
 Some of the sugars one eats may even nourish yeasts that live in the vagina, on the skin or elsewhere.

 Cadmium is a common and highly toxic metal that interferes with zinc in the body.
 This can contribute to a copper imbalance because copper and zinc must remain in the proper ratio in the body.
-Cadmium also accumulates in the liver and might impair its ability to synthesize ceruloplasmin and other vital chemicals needed to control molds and yeasts overgrowth.
+For details, read Cadmium.

 8.Toxic chemicals.
 These are found everywhere today.
-Some of them accumulate in the liver and impair bile secretion, digestion, and may thus impair the body’s ability to protect itself against molds and yeasts overgrowth.
+Some of them accumulate in the liver and impair bile secretion, digestion, and may thus impair the body’s ability to protect itself against mold and yeast overgrowth.

 9. Improper bowel flora.
 This is extremely common and often contributes to molds and yeasts infections.
 Important reasons for this severe problem today are:

 A) Overuse of antibiotics.
 These often damage the normal flora of the intestines.
-Antibiotic may remain in the body for years to some degree.
-Traces are also in the water and food supply, especially meat and dairy products.
+Antibiotic residues remain in the body for decades.

 B) Chemicals toxic to human intestinal flora.
 These are too many to name individually.
 They range from all the toxic metals to pharmaceutical drugs of many kinds, to fluoridation and chlorination of the water.